vladmog/vmportfoliostatic/vmportfolio/src/drafts/Lessons in Leadership.md

   - ex: attack a problem at a time and give it your full attention
     - Remote work taught the necessity of focus because the rest of the world is essentially available at your finger tips at any given time.

+## I didn't multitask

+Multitasking is often flexed as a positive quality.
+Some companies say that they seek, and individuals claim that they are,  someone who is able to multitask at all times with great efficiency.
+That's a whole bunch of rubbish.
+I don't buy it.
+When you focus your mind on two different things, you're only able to give 50% of your attention to each of the things.
+The amount of attention you can pay to any given task only goes down as you add more things to focus on.

+Also, while we're on this topic, let's talk about multitasking during meetings.
+P

 * I planned so multiple things are being accomplished at all times.

   - (DEPRECATED) While multi-tasking is disadvantageous for an individual, a team of individuals has the capacity to attack multiple problems at the same time.
 Taking this into consideration when planning how a team is to attack a problem over time is crucial to efficiency.